wheelercj/note-splitter/docs/how-to-doc.rst

 local testing
 -------------
 We can generate HTML files locally to test our rst and markdown files.
-If you haven't already, install Sphinx with :code:`pip install -U Sphinx` and MyST with :code:`pip install -U myst-parser`.
+If you haven't already, install Sphinx with :code:`pip install -U Sphinx`, MyST with :code:`pip install -U myst-parser` and our site's theme with ``pip install sphinx-rtd-theme``.

 1. While in the project's root folder, use :code:`cd docs`.
 2. Use the :code:`make html` command (or if that doesn't work, try :code:`.\make html`) to generate HTML files from our rst and markdown files.
 This is just for testing changes to the rst and markdown files before committing them; the HTML files should not be committed.